Definition:

 – Reduce environmental impact through reuse and recycling

-– Comply with environmental regulations and producer responsibility
+– Comply with environmental and producer responsibility regulations

 – Improve customer satisfaction through efficient return policies